Model

 When we released ZUNA1, it did one thing very well: given a subset of EEG channels and their electrode positions, it reconstructed the missing channels, outperforming the ubiquitous spherical-spline interpolation baseline from MNE, with the relative performance of ZUNA increasing as more channels went missing.
 Since then, feedback from the researchers, clinicians, and BCI developers who put ZUNA to work told us a consistent story.
 While raw reconstruction accuracy is obviously important, flexibility and frictionless use is also vital.

-Critical capabilities that make ZUNA1.1 more useful for researchers and practitioners include: The ability to accept recordings that are of various lengths between 0.5 - 30 seconds rather than exactly five seconds long, process channels that are noisy for part of a session but fine for the rest, and accommodate missing-channel patterns that look nothing like the uniform random dropout ZUNA was trained on.
+Critical capabilities that make ZUNA1.1 more useful for researchers and practitioners include: The ability to accept recordings that are of various lengths between 0.5 - 30 seconds rather than exactly five seconds long, process channels that are noisy for part of a session but fine for the rest, and accommodate missing-channel patterns that look nothing like the random full-channel dropout ZUNA1 was trained on.

 ZUNA Model Architecture

-ZUNA is a transformer-based encoder–decoder diffusion autoencoder.
+ZUNA1.1 maintains the 380M parameter size and transformer-based diffusion autoencoder architecture of the previous model.
 It slices each EEG channel into short 0.125 second segments (32 samples at 256 Hz), turns each segment into a continuous-valued token, and serializes them in channel × time order.
 The key idea is the positional encoding.
 Each token carries a 4D rotary positional encoding over (x, y, z, t), the electrode's 3D scalp coordinate plus its coarse-time index.
 Because position, not array index, tells the model where a channel sits, ZUNA is channel-agnostic: it accepts any number of electrodes in any layout and can even generate signals at positions that were never recorded.
 This capability allows ZUNA1.1 to perform arbitrary channel upsampling by location.
-The encoder compresses the signal into a latent that conditions the decoder via adaptive-RMS norm; the decoder is trained with a rectified-flow objective.
-ZUNA1.1 maintains the 380M parameter size of the previous model.
-For the full architecture details, see the ZUNA1 technical paper
+We have improved training stability with Sandwich-norm and QK-norm throughout the architecture.
+For the full architecture details, see the ZUNA1 technical paper and ZUNA1.1 technical paper.

 Architecture schematic for ZUNA1.1.
 Like our earlier model, ZUNA1.1 uses a diffusion encoder-decoder trained to reconstruct masked EEG channels.
 The principal changes we made to the architecture were to improve training stability such as adding additional normalization layers.